top of page

 Rather than blaming an “illness”, it is often more helpful to recognise:

-After a Meal
+After a meal

 People differ in how they experience acknowledgement:

-• Some find encouragement grounding
+• some find encouragement grounding

-• Others experience praise as increasing shame or self-criticism
+• others experience praise as increasing shame or self-criticism

-Acknowledgement without evaluation is often safest:
+Acknowledgement without evaluation is often safest, for example:

-• “That looked really hard, you stayed with it.”
+• “That looked really hard — you stayed with it.”

 • “You got through something challenging.”